Alicelrf/Dreams/shortstories/Garlic And Chives/Garlic And Chives.md

 Most of L’s work didn’t require him to be physically present; it was typically done online.
 But resetting the systems of so many vehicles in the middle of international waters required him to set up a 5G local network.
 Now that the cars had arrived, it was time to get to work.
 L picked up his coffee, ready to return to his task.

+### Chapter 7

+Having left the ship’s lower deck, Meng Yu, Xiao A, and CC huddled together to plan their next move.

+The first priority was to alert the authorities.
+To do this, they needed to get their phones outdoors to search for a signal.
+If that failed, they would focus on self-rescue—finding lifeboats near the stern or the sides of the ship and rowing back if necessary.
+Their last resort was to risk entering the bridge to use the satellite phone, which all large ships are equipped with.
+Above all, they needed to avoid being spotted, and if caught, surrender immediately to prevent direct confrontation.

+The three crept up to the deck near the bow, carefully observing their surroundings.
+The only sounds were the roaring wind and the ship's engine.
+A light shone from a room above, but the ocean around them was an endless expanse of darkness.
+Xiao A and CC quickly took out their phones, searching for a signal, but there was none.
+It was already 10 p.m., and though it was summer, the wind from the moving ship chilled them to the bone.
+The two huddled together for warmth.

+Meanwhile, Meng Yu remained vigilant, gauging their distance from the shore.
+The lighthouse seemed about 20 kilometers away—too far to swim.
+He tried recalling the islands and routes in this area.
+There might be one or two desolate islands nearby, but his familiarity with these waters was limited.

+"No signal.
+I can't even send an SOS," Xiao A said, frustrated.
+"Let’s look for the lifeboats."

+Meng Yu nodded.
+"Alright, we'll find the lifeboats, then get Wang Xia and leave."

+Xiao A hesitated.
+"Meng Yu, do you know where the lifeboats are and what they look like?"
+Her initial distrust of Meng Yu was fading; she was even beginning to see him as an ally.

+Meng Yu replied, "There are usually two types.
+One hangs off the stern—it’s a rescue boat.
+You just untie the ropes, and it drops straight into the sea.
+The other is a white capsule-like raft near the sides of the ship.
+It inflates automatically when released, and we can climb in using the ladder."

+CC, visibly more at ease, asked, "Uncle, were you a sailor before?"

+Meng Yu coughed.
+"Yeah, I was a sailor for ten years."
+But inside, he winced. *Uncle?
+Do I look that old?* The young woman’s words made him feel a sudden pang of age.

+As they whispered, they moved quietly along the inner side of the deck.
+Reaching a cross corridor midship, they froze.
+From behind a wall, they heard the sound of a toilet flushing.
+Meng Yu gestured for Xiao A and CC to stop and hide under a nearby bench.
+He listened carefully as water ran from the sink.
+Someone was about to emerge.
+Meng Yu quickly calculated: one person was manageable; two could be risky.
+If there were more, direct confrontation would be unwise.
+He gripped his makeshift weapon—a long spike—and prepared to ambush.

+The restroom door opened, casting a shadow on the floor and the opposite wall. *Good, just one person,* Meng Yu thought, his confidence growing.
+Within two seconds, he seized the unsuspecting crew member, locking his throat and pinning him to the ground.
+The spike rested against the man’s side, a silent warning.

+The girls heard the sudden end of the whistling tune the man had been humming, followed by faint scuffling sounds.
+Then, Meng Yu’s soft signal for safety.
+They crept over and helped drag the subdued crew member into the women’s restroom.
+Once inside, they turned on the light.
+The man was young, with a face that didn’t look particularly menacing.
+This made Meng Yu feel a twinge of guilt, but the dire situation and the dozens of people trapped below hardened his resolve.

+“Don’t call for help.
+Cooperate, and you won’t get hurt.
+Understand?”
+Meng Yu said sternly.
+The crew member nodded fearfully.

+CC and Xiao A were visibly shaken.
+CC turned away, unable to face the scene, while Xiao A busied herself stuffing tissues into the door’s gaps to block any light.

+“Who are you people?
+Why are you holding all these cars and passengers hostage?”
+Meng Yu demanded.

+The man, terrified, shook his head but didn’t speak.

+“Answer me!
+Quietly,” Meng Yu pressed.

+“We’re just car thieves!” the man stammered.
+“The cars weren’t supposed to have anyone in them.
+Did you stow away with the cars?”

+“Don’t lie.
+Many of the cars had people inside, all unconscious.
+You clearly tampered with them.”

+“I don’t know anything about that!
+There’s a hacker onboard, someone called L. He’s the one who arranged for these cars.
+We’re just hired to transport and sell them.
+I swear I didn’t know there were people in them.
+L is in the lit room on the second floor at the bow.
+I can take you there.”

+“And how do I know you’re not leading us into a trap?”

+“Look, I’m just a grunt working under my uncle, doing manual labor.
+We’re talking about stealing cars—big deal, maybe a couple of years in prison.
+But kidnapping and trafficking people?
+That’s 15 years or more.
+I’d never get involved in something like that.
+Let the girls sneak over and check the room.
+If it’s just L in there, you’ll know I’m not lying.”

+Meng Yu glanced at Xiao A and CC, uncertain whether to trust them with such a risky task.
+CC hesitated too, torn between fear and the desire to stay with Meng Yu, whose competence she now relied on.
+Finally, Xiao A said, “I’ll go alone.
+Two people are easier to spot.
+I’ll just take a quick look and be back in three minutes.”

+CC wanted to protest but couldn’t find the words.
+Instead, she hugged Xiao A tightly, ashamed of her own fear.
+Xiao A patted her back, reassuring her.
+“I’ll be fine,” she said softly.

+“I’ll walk you out,” CC said.
+“I don’t want you getting ambushed like this guy.”
+Xiao A nodded.

+Heart pounding, Xiao A slipped out of CC’s sight, not knowing what fate awaited her.